A Seattle-area sober housing company promised respite from homelessness. Tenants found chaos.

 But in January, she didn’t know that the company had been dissolved.
 And the money she received didn’t prevent the landlord, who was in a dispute with Damascus over payments, from announcing he was selling the property and that she would have to move.

-Four days ago, she and her daughter prepared to leave for another communal home, just up the street.
+Four days ago, she prepared to leave for another communal home.

 Seattle Times reporter Asia Fields and news researcher Miyoko Wolf contributed to this report.